i164j9/OpenSourceCar/README.md

 It would be great to have some automotive EEs involed in the hardware design and most certaintly software engineers that are better than myself.
 Who can create a "framework" for the project and make it modular/"plug-in" based architecture.

 I know this is an outrageously ambitious idea.
 I also think its a worth while idea/project.
-I am confident there are aspects of this I have not thought about yet and thats why I am publicizing this thought, to hopefully start some brain storming.
+I am confident there are aspects of this I have not thought about yet.
+That's why I am publicizing this thought, to hopefully start some brain storming.

 If you're genuinely intersted in devoting some time to help get things going. create a pull request and lets have a conversation.